A STUDY OF THE LAKE OF FIRE

 To begin with, let us note the rather strange wording in this verse, “the sons of God came in unto the daughters of men”.
 Let us not draw any conclusions from the wording alone, but the phrase should peak one’s interest in who these sons of God might be.

-The exact phrase in the Hebrew translated “sons of God” occurs also in Job 1:6 and 2:1.
+The phrase in the Hebrew translated “sons of God” occurs also in Job 1:6 and 2:1 and 38:7.

 Job 1:6, “Now there was a day when the sons of God came to present themselves before the Lord, and Satan came also among them”.